Can-Guo/servoDogVersion1.0/README.md

 Project URL:
 https://hackaday.io/project/171456-diy-hobby-servos-quadruped-robot

-# servoDogVersion2 .0 project
-TODO: open-loop control with a forward path feeding

 Note: Today, I crash a servo(a single one would costs about 800 RMB!), which is due to my false such as careless.